MaryOrlova/DataSci-ReproducibleResearch-1stAssignment/PA1_template.md

 ----------------------------------------------------

-### Histogram of the total number of steps taken each day
+Let's plot histogram of the total number of steps taken each day using data set with imuped missing values and see how it differs from first one histogram, where missing values were ignored.

-Calculating totak count of steps taken each day using new imputed data frame
+First of all, we need to calculate total count of steps taken each day using new imputed data frame as we done it before plotting first histogram.

 ```r